-Create a Stream Analytics job to analyze phone call data and visualize results in a Power BI dashboard
+Analyze phone call data with Stream Analytics and visualize results in Power BI dashboard

 In this tutorial, you learn how to:

-- Generate sample phone call data and send phone it to Azure Event Hubs
+- Generate sample phone call data and send it to Azure Event Hubs

 - Create a Stream Analytics job

 - Define a query to filter fraudulent calls